oliexdev/openScale/README.md

 </a>

 > [!NOTE]
-> On [Google Play](https://play.google.com/store/apps/details?id=com.health.openscale.oss) only the **openScale 3.0 beta** version is offered as an open beta.
-For stable releases, please use [F-Droid](https://f-droid.org/packages/com.health.openscale).
+> On [Google Play](https://play.google.com/store/apps/details?id=com.health.openscale.oss) the **openScale** version is offered as an open beta.
 >
-> For the latest development state, install either the latest [openScale 2.x dev](https://github.com/oliexdev/openScale/releases/tag/dev-build) build or the [openScale 3.0 beta](https://github.com/oliexdev/openScale/releases/tag/beta-build) build from the [GitHub release page](https://github.com/oliexdev/openScale/releases).
+> For the latest development state, install the latest [openScale dev](https://github.com/oliexdev/openScale/releases/tag/dev-build) build from the [GitHub release page](https://github.com/oliexdev/openScale/releases).
-> Please be aware that these are development/beta versions, may contain bugs, and will not receive automatic updates.
+> Please be aware that the development version, may contain bugs, and will not receive automatic updates.

 > [!IMPORTANT]
 > **Help to test the openScale 3.0 Beta - Your Feedback is Key!**